CecileBr/wpudisplayinstagram/README.md

-WPU Display Instagram
+WPU Import Instagram
 ======

-Displays the latest images for an Instagram account
+Import the latest instagram images

 How to install :
 ---